Physician Associate National Examination

 Example topic: Ear, nose, and throat

-A 28-year-old male presents to the emergency department with a 5-day history of severe sore throat, difficulty swallowing, and fever.
-On examination, he has a temperature of 38.5°C, cervical lymphadenopathy, and trismus.
-Oropharyngeal examination reveals swollen and erythematous tonsils with an asymmetrical bulge in the right tonsillar region pushing the uvula to the left.
-There is also muffled voice.
+A 28-year-old male comes to the emergency department with a 5-day history of a severe sore throat, difficulty swallowing, and fever.
+He has a temperature of 38.5°C, cervical lymphadenopathy, and trismus on examination.
+The oropharyngeal examination reveals swollen and red tonsils with an asymmetrical bulge in the right tonsillar area, causing the uvula to deviate to the left.
+His voice is also muffled.
 What is the most appropriate initial management for this patient?

 1.